-Before you take any length road trip, you should always ensure that you have any and all supplies that you may need in the event of a roadside emergency.
-By making sure you have the correct items with you, it can help keep you calm in undesirable situations.
-It’s always better to be prepared than to be left scrambling and stranded.
+Before you take any length of a road trip, you should always ensure that you have any and all supplies that you may need in the event of a roadside emergency.
+Making sure you have the correct items with you, can help keep you calm in undesirable situations It’s always better to be prepared than to be left scrambling and stranded.
 At Trubicars we have outlined a list of items you should always keep in your vehicle in the event of a roadside emergency.

 1 Spare Tire Kit

 You should never wait until your tire is flat to make sure you have the correct supplies needed to swap it out.
 Always ensure that your vehicle has a spare tire.
 Most vehicles also include the necessary tools you will need to change the tire.
 If not, you will need a lug wrench, a jack, and wheel wedges.
 If your vehicle is equipped with the necessities, it can often be found in the trunk of the vehicle or underneath the floor.
 Consider keeping a tire pressure gauge in your vehicle as well so that you can check the tire pressure of your tires.
 Whether you are changing a spare or simply checking your tire pressure levels, a tire pressure gauge is a great tool to keep in your vehicle.
 If you’re unsure of how to correctly change a flat tire, check out our blog post titled “Help!
 I have a flat tire!
 What do I do?”